community & patient education

 ALIVE - Alcohol, drugs, speeding and bad judgment are concerns the ALIVE program targets.
 It describes the problems and demonstrates not only the overwhelming statistics of teens involved, but also the tragic consequences the problems have on their families.

-Heads Up - The "Heads Up" initiative provides important information on preventing, recognizing, and responding to a concussion - a type of traumatic brain injury.
+Heads Up: Not Concussion but MTBI (Mild Traumatic Brain Injury) - The "Heads Up" initiative provides important information on preventing, recognizing, and responding to a concussion - a type of traumatic brain injury.

 Line-drive Injuries - Addresses baseball-related injuries, specifically batted ball injuries.

 ThinkFirst - An award-winning public education program focused on the prevention of head and spinal cord injuries.
 The program targets a young population most at risk for these injuries.

 Texting While Driving: The New DUI - This program addresses the number one driver distraction for teens - texting behind the wheel.

 Addresses the worldwide implications of distracted driving.
 Combines intense video and trauma case studies to make an impact on attendees.

 Focuses on the dangers of all-terrain vehicles.
 Developed by a trauma surgeon who has seen the tragedy caused by ATV crashes.